DIPlib/diplib/src/documentation/styleguide.md

 - Prefer using `using` over `typedef`.

+- Use `struct` for classes without any private members.

 - All loops and conditional statements should be surrounded by braces, even if they are only one statement long.